Farnum Fish: Early flying career

-He was born in Los Angeles, California on October 5, 1896 to a wealthy physician.
-Fish enrolled in the Wright Flying School near Dayton, Ohio in 1911 at the age of 15.
+He was born in Los Angeles, California, on October 5, 1896, to a wealthy physician.
+Fish enrolled in the Wright Flying School near Dayton, Ohio, in 1911 at the age of 15.
 He stated in a 1971 newspaper article that he received four hours of lessons from Orville Wright.
 The book Orville's Aviators: Outstanding Alumni of the Wright Flying School, 1910-1916 states that he was taught by Arthur L. Welsh, the Wright Brothers' first flight instructor.
 On January 12, 1912, the Aero Club of America issued him Fédération Aéronautique Internationale Airplane Pilot's Certificate #85.

 Fish immediately bought a Wright Model B biplane and had it shipped to California, where he flew it in an air meet at Dominguez Field in Los Angeles which ran from January 20 to 26, 1912.
 On January 21, he had a close call when "he plunged earthward from a height of 1000 feet [300 m], his biplane righting itself when less than 200 feet [61 m] from the ground".
 "The young flier ... stated that his machine dropped through a 'hole' in the air, and that he managed by desperate clinging to keep his seat until he encountered another current that bore him up."

-Undeterred, he then participated in another meet at Emeryville Race Track, also in California, which lasted from February 17 to 21 of the same year.
+Undeterred, he then participated in another meet at Emeryville, California Race Track, also in California, which lasted from February 17 to 21 of the same year.
 During this meet, he carried the first airmail to Oakland.
 Next came a small meet in April at the Coronado Polo Grounds in San Diego, where he again carried airmail.
 According to one source, it was here that Fish angered Glenn Curtiss when he landed without invitation on Curtiss's airfield.